Environmental Legislative Context

 Click on image to view figure of PLA Port Limits and Environment Designations in the Outer Thames Estuary.

 Specific activities, such as oil spill response, are also controlled by legislation and other bodies also regulate environmental legislation, for example the Environment Agency regulates the Water Resources Act 1991.
 A full list of the environmental legislation relevant to the PLA’s operations and activities will be released shortly.
-Other relevant legislation to the PLA’s activities can be found in the Navigational Safety Management System.
+Other relevant legislation to the PLA’s activities can be found on the Safety Management Systems page.

 Port of London Act: http://www.pla.co.uk/Port-of-London-Act-1968